This Graphic Designer’s Little Black Book of WordPress Plugins

 Price: FREE with an Elegant Themes subscription (USD89 per year)

-Create optin forms in a flash with this nifty little plugin.
+Create fancy optin forms in a flash with this nifty little plugin.
 Bloom lets you create popup, slide-in or inline forms that sync with your email marketing program, such as MailChimp or ActiveCampaign.
 Limited styling options are available but out of the box they look pretty darn good anyway.
 And if required a bit of CSS can really jazz them up.

 Price: FREE | Pro Version from USD99